GladysAssistant/Gladys/server/services/ecovacs/README.md

     * Error / Loading have to be correctly managed in VacbotBox (if error display only the title, loading class ... like in ecowattbox)
 * Deal with more features : map
 * Deal with recognized device or less recognized (check lib documentation)
+* Use lib disconnectAsync when deleting a vacbot or stoping service (analysis required)
+    *  Test results using vacbot.disconnect() or vacbot.asyncDisconnect() :   error disconnecting: Cannot read properties of undefined (reading 'unsubscribe')

+* Use isKnownDevice / isSupportedDevice from lib tools to give details on which vacbot and features are handled in integration UI

 Devices compliance
 ==================